 I received a letter telling me I owe gross receipts tax for prior years.
 What's this all about?

-The business is not registered with the TRD.
+The business did not register with the TRD.

-The business fails to report sales that are not subject to GRT.
+The business did not report sales that are not subject to GRT.

 Along with the audit letter there will be an offer for you to participate in a Managed Audit and avoid penalties and interest.